 UMA Absolute Anti Aging Mask I have recently fallen in love with this anti-aging clay mask.
 It’s clarifying and anti aging all in one.
 Thanks to the clay, turmeric, yogurt, aloe vera, and honey – it’s firming, soothing, and brightening.
 This mask is very gentle, suitable for all skin types, and a great addition to anyone’s anti-aging skincare routine.

-I have a special way of using clay masks to get rid of blackheads and get super smooth skin.
-CLICK HERE for the video tutorial.
+Check out my video tutorial showing my special way of using clay masks to get rid of blackheads and get super smooth skin.

 Exfoliating Toner or Serum: